zacharydenton/noisehack/posts/2013-08-07-custom-audio-effects-javascript-web-audio-api.md

 makes it less "harsh" -- kind of like the relationship between pink noise and white noise.

-If you look closely, this filter series is using the same basic technique as the simple lowpass filter (averaging the last output sample with the current input sample).
+If you look closely, this filter is using the same basic technique as the simple lowpass filter (averaging the last output sample with the current input sample).
 The only difference is that now there's six simple lowpass filters, where previously there was only one.
 In other words, filter `b0` averages its last output sample (the previous value of `b0`) with the current input sample, `b1` averages its last output sample (the previous value of `b1`) with the current input sample, and so on.
 These six filters are then combined together with the appropriate weights to approximate a -3dB/octave filter, in aggregate.

 Noise Convolver
 ---------------